lzq8272587/lzq8272587.github.io/index.md

 ![Avatar](./avatar-22.jpg)

-**Email:** zeqilai@tsinghua.edu.cn
+* `Email:` zeqilai@tsinghua.edu.cn

-**Address:** Fit building 1-217, Tsinghua University, Beijing, China
+* `Address:` Fit building 1-217, Tsinghua University, Beijing, China

-Zeqi Lai is currently an assistant professor at the [Institute for Network Sciences and Cyberspace](https://www.insc.tsinghua.edu.cn/), Tsinghua University.
+I am currently an assistant professor at the [Institute for Network Sciences and Cyberspace](https://www.insc.tsinghua.edu.cn/), Tsinghua University.
 Before joining Tsinghua University, he was a senior researcher at Tencent Media Lab from 2018 to 2019 and developed the network protocols and congestion control algorithms for [WeMeet/VooV](https://voovmeeting.com/), a large-scale commercial videoconferencing application.
 He received his Ph.D. in Computer Science from Tsinghua University in 2018 and B.E. in Computer Science and Engineering from the University of Electronic Science and Technology of China in 2013.
 He was a visiting scholar in the School of Electrical and Computer Engineering, Purdue University from 2016 to 2017.
 His research interests include computer networking, wireless and mobile computing, video streaming, integrated space and terrestrial networks.
 His works are published at conferences or journals such as ACM MobiCom, USENIX NSDI, IEEE INFOCOM, IEEE ICNP, IEEE ToN, and IEEE TMC.

 # News